...don't happen unless you have cross-discipline thinking and problem solving among:

 Along with techniques cherry-picked from meeting facilitation, more building blocks for the mindmeld collaboration system come from Group Intelligence, a category of team software that can move a cross-discipline braintrust through lightly structured brainstorm exercises with the goal of shared problem solving, co-creation or peer-to-peer decision making.

-Group Intelligence software way more effective than Slack, Yammer, Jive and other social collaboration tools, but the currently available forms of this software are not fully commercialized or productized.
+Group Intelligence software is way more effective than Slack, Yammer, Jive and other social collaboration tools, but the currently available forms of this software are not fully commercialized or productized.

 Take-away: Meeting facilitators are expensive to hire and time consuming to train.
 Group Intelligence software captures the tacit knowledge of a seasoned facilitator and makes it available in easy-to-use team software.